undermad/diet-generator-api/README.md

 `name:grams/Filler`

 The `name` in this format will be requested by the api.
+For `Filler` see the domain layer documentation.
+The `grams` properties need to be given as integer.

 The last line `***` indicate end of the recipe to parse.